vishnubanna/PingAServer/README.md

 # PingAServer
-to learn how to run :: ./ping -h
+to learn how to run, run the command :: ./ping -h

  Author: Vishnu Banna